Our Austrian Mortgage advisor is Gerald

-If the income for repayments to a mortgage is not available in Austria, and is from overseas, it causes a risk problem, and most banks will refuse a mortgage or offer a much smaller loan percentage, such as 30%.
+If the income for repayments to a mortgage is not available in Austria, and is from overseas, it causes a risk problem, and most banks will refuse a mortgage or offer a much smaller loan percentage%.

 This requirement for an income in Austria, leaves the buyer with the option of buying a property to rent for income.
 This income can then be used for commercial mortgage loan purposes.
 The downside is that commercial mortgages are more expensive and more hoops to jump through!

-What can one do?: the best option is to borrow against an existing UK property to make a purchase...particularly for the cheaper properties in Austria.
+What can one do?: There are still Austria mortgages available, it is just that the criteria to get them has become more stringent.
+The other option is to borrow against an existing UK property to make a purchase...particularly for the cheaper properties in Austria.

 If the property is an old one for renovation, then if bought outright, an Austrian bank would be happier to lend the funds for any renovation.

 The other choice that buyers are making is to share a property purchase, with family members and friends.
 There can be up to 4 owners registered to a property in Austria, so this means each would have 25% investment in the property.
 If the property is rented for holidays, particularly a chalet house, then the income can be over 20,000 euros a year...so a good return on a family and friends investment and they get free holidays!